Bartender Uses Zoom to Make Money During Bar Closures

 While many local businesses slowly reopen, San Diego bars remain shut down because of the public health order.
 That means thousands of local bartenders who relied on tips, are now struggling to figure out whether or not they need to carve out a new career path.

 “Not knowing what I’m coming back to.
 If my career choice is obsolete.
-That’s the hard part,” said Adam Carbonell, a bartender at The Whiskey House in downtown San Diego.
+That’s the hard part,” said Adam Carbonell, a bartender at The Whiskey House in downtown San Diego, California.

 One creative way Carbonell has figured out to make money is online cocktail lessons.